vbrunell/machine-learning/datagen/README.md

-This is a data set generator for use with Google's machine learning API.
+This is a data set generator for use with the Google Cloud Prediction API.
 It is derived from Harry Schwartz's Markov Sentence Generator.

 - It generates data sets in CSV format.
 - It also generates data sets that can be used with integer column values and categorical models (as opposed to regression models).